-Although Nigeria lies wholly within the tropical zone, there are wide climatic variations in different areas of the country.
+Although Nigeria lies wholly within the tropical zone, when we talk about Nigeria weather and climate, there are wide climatic variations in different areas of the country.
 Near the coast, the seasons are not sharply defined.
 Temperatures rarely exceed 32°C (90°F), but humidity is very high and nights are hot.

 Inland, there are two distinct seasons: a wet season from April to October, with generally lower temperature, and a dry season from November to March, with midday temperatures that surpass 38°C (100°F) but relatively cool nights.